coderefinery/train-the-trainer/content/streaming-practice.md

 Remember this size so that it can be set up quickly later - you'll need to do this quickly, without hesitation, later on.

-Background: most Zoom instances allow you to "share a portition of the screen", which should be 840 wide × 1080 tall.
+Background: most Zoom instances allow you to "share a portion of the screen", which should be 840 wide × 1080 tall.
 This is rendered pixel-perfect by YouTube and also forces a "small screen" so that you don't share too much, and learners have space on their own screens.